About the Journal

 The Archives of Biological Sciences is a multidisciplinary journal that covers original research in subjects in life science, including biology, ecology, human biology, and biomedical research.
 The journal features research articles in genetics, botany, zoology, the ecology of higher and lower terrestrial and aquatic plants and animals, prokaryote biology, algology, mycology, entomology, biological systematics, evolution, biochemistry, molecular and cell biology, including all aspects of normal cell functioning, from embryonic to differentiated tissues and in different pathological states, molecular physiology, chronobiology, thermal biology, cryobiology, radiobiology, neurobiology, immunology, human biology, including the molecular basis of specific human pathologies, genotyping of disease, disease management.

-Subjects that fall under life sciences but do not contain sufficient interest include articles on in silico biology that are not supported by laboratory experiments, topics in food technology, oral medicine, veterinary science, agronomy, field research in agriculture, forestry, silviculture, soil science, descriptions of technological processes, experimental methods and solutions, instrumentation, technical reports containing chemical characterizations with no research into a biological explanatory mechanism, patient case studies, short faunistic or floristic notes, checklists of limited geographical areas (e.g. a country), description of a single new species in a genus that already contains many, articles describing new species on a single specimen.
+Subjects that fall under life sciences but do not contain sufficient interest include articles on in silico biology not supported by laboratory experiments, articles in agronomy, field research in agriculture, forestry, silviculture, soil science, technical reports containing chemical characterizations with no research into a biological explanatory mechanism, veterinary science, oral medicine, topics in food technology, descriptions of technological processes, experimental methods, solutions, instrumentation, patient case studies, short faunistic or floristic notes, checklists of limited geographical areas, description of a single new species in a genus containing many.

 Unsolicited scientific review articles